Shop-specific acts of sustainability per category:

 Halti has created an ECO label for its products so that information regarding the products’ origins and materials would be easily available.
 ECO means that the product must fulfil at least one of the following requirements:

-- The material used in the products complies with the bluesign® restrictions.
+• The material used in the product complies with the bluesign® restrictions.

 Iittala

-Iittala offers a Vintage service, a dish service and a 100% recycled glass collection.
+Iittala offers a Vintage Service, a kitchenware service and a 100% recycled glass collection.

-The purpose of Iittala’s dish service, founded in 2021, is to support circular economy.
+The purpose of Iittala’s kitchenware service, founded in 2021, is to support circular economy.
 The service offers an ecologically sustainable alternative to owning products and makes it possible to reuse and recycle the products 100%.
-The dish service offers collections, cutlery, glasses and cookware for a monthly fee.
+The kitchenware service offers tableware, cutlery, glasses and cookware for a monthly fee.
 The objective is to offer new alternatives to traditional owning.
-The dishes customers return to the shop are recycled for reuse or sold through the Vintage service.
+The kitchenware that customers return to the store are reused or sold via the Vintage service.

 Each product in Iittala’s recycled collection is made from 100% recycled glass material obtained from glass waste from the Iittala glass factory.